 I’ve made the mistake of giving HKG’s architectural merits short shrift in the past, dismissing the structure as cold and plain and bereft of appeal.
 Then again, until the present experience, I haven’t had the chance to spend a whole night at the airport.
 My past transits took far less time to complete, leaving almost no opportunity for a proper interaction with the terminal building.
 Now, having seen this facility in a different light – literally – and having explored many of its innumerable nooks and crannies, I’m prepared to admit that it has finally grown on me.

-There’s still the tale of my outbound flight to tell, along with a full report of my intervening lounge experience (and, in due course, the two flights that funnelled me back through HKG on my return journey).
+There’s still the tale of my outbound HKG-ICN flight to tell, along with a full report of my intervening lounge experience (and, in due course, the two flights that funnelled me back through HKG on my return journey).

 But for the moment, let this suffice. 🙂